devalshah9/MusicEditor/resources/README.txt

 A MusicEditor can delete a note entirely.

+A MusicEditor can produce a list of all of the notes in one of its Sheets through getNotes.

 Finally, a MusicEditor can get the state of any of its sheets, printed as it is above.

 Above the MusicEditor, there is the interface IMusicEditor.
 All the methods described above are promised in the inteface, and there are no other public facing methods in the MusicEditor class other than what is promised in IMusicEditor.

+                     ---------------------------------------------- VIEW ------------------------------------------------------------
+The View for this Project has three different options, a visual view, an audio view, and a console view.
+To get the information to render these views, there are the classes in the util module, MusicReader and MusicBuilder which implements CompositionBuilder.
+A MusicReader is able to take text files which are lists of notes that are rendered with the tempo at the top and each note below them, with their start beat, duration, instrument, frequency, and volume listed.
+The Builder takes this information and produces a ViewModel.

+A ViewModel is a class that acts as a barrier between the Model and View.
+This ViewModel carries much of the functionality of the MusicEditor, storing all of the notes in the piece as well as its tempo and has getter methods that allows the view to access this information without the ability to directly see the model.

+The View itself has three different classes that carry the functionalities of its three different views.
+The AudibleView uses the MIDI API from the Java sound library, and for each note in the piece sends a ShortMessage to a MidiReceiever which is able to play the sound directly on the computer.
+The VisualView has three different main components.
+The NotesPanel which draws the rectangles indicating where notes are and where they begin, the NotesLabelPanel which labels the notes on the left of the screen, and the BeatsPanel which labels beat number on the top of the screen.
+These are all put together in a Scrollable panel, which is itself placed in a frame and displayed directly on the screen.
+Finally, the TextView is a view that outputs to the console, rendering notes as they're rednered in the getSheetState method described in the Model.

+To run the view, there is a MusicEditor runtime class that has a main method, which takes in two arguments.
+The first argument is tha path to the text file containing the song information to play.
+The second argument is the kind of view to display, which is either 'midi', 'visual', or 'console'.